Summary

 - having an immune deficiency with extremely low levels of antibodies (hypogammaglobulinaemia, multiple myeloma or chronic lymphoblastic leukaemia).

-If you have an impaired immune system, speak with your doctor about what options might be available.
+If your child has an impaired immune system, speak with your doctor about what options might be available.

 Pre-immunisation checklist